Mayabazar 2016: Plot

 It emerges that the money which Raji stole actually belonged to a highly ranked, violent cop Ashok Rao, who is furious upon discovery of the theft and embarks upon a quest to bring the thieves to justice.
-After Joseph realises this, he contemplates stopping further raids but is dissuaded from doing so by Kubera and Raji, who are greedy for more money.
+After Joseph realises this, he contemplates stopping further raids but is dissuaded by Kubera and Raji, who are greedy for more money.
 He agrees to plan and execute one final raid on Pataaki Pandu, a corrupt politician to raise the deficit amount for his wife's surgery.
 However, the plan goes awry, and Raji barely escapes with his life.
 This causes him to develop cold feet and quit the gang and Joseph too reneges on the plan.
 Joseph apologises to Ashok for stealing the money, who forgives him because of the dire circumstances which forced him to do so.
 The money for the surgery is raised through a trust fund, and Joseph's conscience is relaxed, as the burden of having stolen money is released from his head.
-Kubera decides to go ahead with the plan again, and this time Kubera hits pay dirt by unearthing a huge stack of black money Paandu possessed.
+Kubera decides to go ahead with the plan again, and this time he hits pay dirt by unearthing a huge stack of black money Pandu possessed.
 However, he gets arrested by Ashok before he can escape with the money.
 Ashok boasts to have robbed several people this way, which is recorded by Raji, who had actually volunteered to assist Kubera remotely.
 Ashok is forced to let Kubera and Raji go scot-free, and they use the stolen money to flee the country and are shown relaxing on the beach in Bangkok.